Answers to frequently asked questions about CloudOps Orchestration Service (OOS).

 Solution: Check execution results and troubleshoot common issues.

-What do I do if I failed to build and deploy an application from the Git code repository?
+What do I do if application build or deployment from a Git repository fails?

 Possible cause: Code errors and dependency installation failures.
-You can view logs to obtain the causes of application build and deployment failures.
+Check logs for details.

 Solution: